 A Different Kind of Work at Home

-Over this past year I have discovered and shared a lot about working at home taking menu orders.
-I’ve brought you info about DoorDash, Pizza Hut Orders and OrderUp.
+Over this past year, I have discovered and shared a lot about working at home taking menu orders.
+I've brought you info about DoorDash, Pizza Hut Orders and OrderUp.
 All of these are customer support jobs that focus on menu order taking.
 They all pay well… coming in at anywhere from $9.00 to $15.00 an hour.
 Not bad for no commute.
+(Doordash also offers an opportunity to be a Dasher.
+You set your own hours and earn delivering food to customers.)

 This post is going to focus on yet another one — I had heard of it a few months ago, but just hadn't had the time to really hunker down and write about it.
 The company is grubHub. grubHubs's site states that it is the “nation's leading online and mobile food ordering company”.
 But there is a lot of competition out there — which is good for those of us that want to work at home, and for those placing orders!